Sing, Unburied, Sing: Themes

 Sing, Unburied, Sing is the first of Ward's novels to introduce a supernatural element.
 A dead boy, Richie, is one of the narrators, and other ghosts are found throughout the novel as they tie the past to the present and future.
 Likewise, Mam and Pop project a belief in spirituality through gris-gris bags, which contain objects of nature that are assumed to administer power for humans.
 In the novel, the spiritual connection between nature and man is prevalent through their African-based traditions.

 The novel demonstrates the afterlife of slavery in America.
-Songs and story-telling play a role in building resilience.
-Singing to the unresting spirits at the end of the story, Kayla represents hope for the future.
-This theme is also represented through the prison system in which many black people, especially black men, are imprisoned unethically and forced to do hard labor in the fields of Parchman which was once a plantation.
+Songs and storytelling play a role in building resilience.
+Singing to the restless spirits at the end of the story, Kayla represents hope for the future.
+This theme is also represented through the prison system in which many black people, especially black men, are imprisoned unethically and forced to do hard labor in the fields of Parchman which was once a plantation but was turned into a Prison.
+Parchman has been described as “the quintessential penal farm, the closest thing to slavery that survived the civil war.”
+Even though the 13th Amendment abolished slavery and involuntary servitude, it created a loophole that allowed for the continued exploitation of incarcerated people, who were then and now, disproportionately Black.
 Both Pop (River) and Richie's stories share the haunting reality of this unjust recreation of slavery within Southern America.

 Another theme is family, for it offers differing insights into the roles of parenting.
-In the beginning we see that Jojo refers to his parents by first names, Leonie and Michael.
+In the beginning, we see that Jojo refers to his parents by their first names, Leonie and Michael.
 Though they care for Jojo and Kayla, Leonie and Michael are absent mother and father figures.
 They tend to dissociate themselves from their responsibilities through drug usage.
 Thus, Jojo looks to his Pop and Mam as the family's caretakers.
 Jojo also takes on the task of being Kayla's guardian, protecting her in any way he can.
 This also shows distrust between members of the family.
 When Leonie gives Kayla the blackberry mixture, Jojo later forces her to throw it up.
 He does not trust Leonie to take care of Kayla, because he believes that is his role.
+Jojo exemplifies parentification, a common feature in abused children or children with absent parents in which the roles are reversed and the children serve the primary parental role in their family.

 Racial relations are also discussed throughout the novel through the family's interracial dynamics.
 Though Michael appears to love Leonie despite their differing skin colors, his family sternly disapproves of the life he leads.
 Michael's father, Big Joseph, showcases the lingering tensions of white supremacy in the South.
 He protects Michael's cousin after killing Given, since the cousin was upholding Southern ideals of Black inferiority.
 In the same manner, Big Joseph rejects his own son, Michael, for defying this tradition with his bi-racial children.